A Day in the Life of a Cop

-Now it's time to inspect your patrol car to make sure everything is as it was the last time you sat behind the wheel.
-You make sure everything is operating properly and all necessary equipment, such as flares, first aid kits, and fire extinguishers, is in place.
+Now it's time to inspect your patrol car, if you haven't already done so at home.
+You make sure everything is the same as it was the last time you sat behind the wheel, and that everything is operating properly.
+All necessary equipment, such as flares, first aid kits, and fire extinguishers, is in place.

-As you pull out onto the main road, you spot a car with a headlight missing.
-You pull the vehicle over, get out of your car, and cautiously approach.
+You spot a car with a headlight missing as you drive out onto the main road.
+You pull the vehicle over, get out of your car, and approach cautiously.
 You wonder if this will be your last traffic stop ever as you get closer to the violator's car.

 You introduce yourself and inform the driver that you pulled him over because his headlight is out.
-You let him know that it's a potential safety hazard because it affects not only his ability to see, but other drivers' ability to see his car as well.
+You let him know that it's a potential safety hazard because it affects the ability of other drivers to see his car, not to mention his own view of the road ahead.
 You issue him a warning or a faulty equipment notice to remind him to get it fixed, then you wish him a safe day.

-Back in your patrol car, your dispatcher advises you that there's been a serious traffic crash with injuries and entrapment near your location.
+You get back in your patrol car, and your dispatcher immediately advises you that there's been a serious traffic crash with injuries and entrapment near your location.
 You inform her that you're "10-51 10-18," en route with lights and sirens.

-You're met with chaos when you arrive on the scene.
+You meet with chaos when you arrive on the scene.
 Two vehicles appear to be welded together.
-Spilled coolant and oil is burning and boiling off of the still-hot engines, transforming what was once two distinct vehicles into one massive, steaming pile of twisted metal.
+Spilled coolant and oil is burning and boiling off the still-hot engines, transforming what was once two distinct vehicles into one massive, steaming pile of twisted metal.

 You gather witnesses, take statements, and work to identify the drivers.
-You brief the traffic homicide investigator when he arrives and hand over the information you've obtained so far.
-He takes over the investigation, and you offer to provide whatever assistance he needs.
+You brief the traffic homicide investigator and hand over the information you've obtained so far, offering to provide any additional assistance that's necessary.

-Now that you've been relieved of investigative responsibilities, the task falls to you to inform the deceased's next of kin.
+The task falls to you to inform the deceased's next of kin now that you've been relieved of investigative responsibilities.
 In this case, it's a wife who stays home to care for the couple's two small children.
 You show up at her door and ring the doorbell.